 The Adobe Analytics interface allows for quick and easy access to web data.
 However, there is often a business need for automation, more detailed analysis, or the integration of numerous data sources.
 This is where clickstream data, or the raw underlying data that populates the Adobe Analytics Interface, can be utilized.

 However, without understanding some basic concepts about the clickstream data format, accurate reporting can be difficult and time consuming.
-Whether your company is switching from using the Adobe Analytics Interface to clickstream data, or if you are new to clickstream in general, here are three things I wish I knew the first time I used clickstream data:
+Whether your company is switching from using the Adobe Analytics Interface to clickstream data, or if you are new to clickstream in general, here are three things we wish I knew the first time we used clickstream data:

 Adobe Analytics may filter more data than you realize

-The first time I ran a query, I tried to QA my results against the numbers inside the Adobe Analytics interface.
-Naturally, I was confused when even the most basic queries didn’t match.
+The first time we ran a query, we tried to QA our results against the numbers inside the Adobe Analytics interface.
+Naturally, we were confused when even the most basic queries didn’t match.
 By default, the clickstream data file doesn’t have all the filters applied by that the Adobe Analytics interface does.

 Without knowing what filters have already been applied to the data, it can be hard to know what filters to include in your query.
 Understanding which filters the Adobe Analytics interface has already applied can save a lot of headache down the road when validating query results against the interface or when trying to explain differences in reports.